How Would Raising the Social Security Retirement Age to 69 Affect You?

 For workers born after 1959, the current full retirement age is 67.
 That's when you can expect 100% of your benefits.
 Under the scenario studied by the CBO, you could still retire as early as 62, but your Social Security check would be even lower than under current law.

-Wait until the new full retirement age of 69, and you would get 100% of benefits but for a shorter period of time.
-Those who want to get the biggest payout and delay collecting until they are 72 (up from 70 under current law) will receive less of a benefit increase.
+If you waited until the hypothetical new full retirement age of 69, you would get 100% of benefits, but for a shorter period.
+Those who might want to get the biggest payout and delay collecting until age 72 (up from 70 under current law) would receive less of a benefit increase.

 One problem with the proposed changes is the lack of equity between office workers and those who do physically taxing jobs.
 The latter group often has to retire early as their jobs wear out their bodies or are unsuitable for older workers.